Soundproofing a fence – effective noise insulation for a quieter outdoor environment

 A quieter plot is more attractive when selling.

-How to soundproof your fence most effectively
+How to soundproof your fence in the best way

 4. Build a taller fence – At least two meters high to break the sound line.